Scheduler

 Task Run History

-Task execution history is automatically persisted to the scheduled_task_runs database table.
+Task execution history is automatically persisted to the scheduled_task_runs database table when the scheduler registry calls persistToDatabase().
 This is shared across all processes — the CLI scheduler writes to it, and the admin dashboard reads from it.
+If the table or database connection is unavailable, the scheduler run fails instead of silently dropping history.

-Both the scheduled_task_runs and scheduler_locks tables are auto-created by the framework on first use — no migration required.
+Both the scheduled_task_runs and scheduler_locks tables are managed by Svelar core migrations.

 Monitoring Scheduled Tasks